The most common treatments for swollen lymph nodes are OTC pain relievers, but the best treatment depends on the underlying cause.

 Do the swollen lymph nodes feel clumped together like they’re joined?

 The answers to all these questions point to possible diagnoses.
 If the diagnosis is not readily apparent from other symptoms and the nature of the swelling, a detailed medical history usually nails down a cause.
-On your first visit to a doctor, expect questions like:
+On your first visit to a healthcare provider, expect questions like:

 How long have the lymph nodes been swollen?